davidv410/movie-reservation-ts/README.md

 Runs on `http://localhost:5000`.

+For Stripe webhooks locally, run the Stripe CLI

 Tests: `npm test` (uses `TEST_DATABASE_URL`).
 Same thing runs in CI before it builds the Docker image.

 ## Still to do

 There's more I want to add:

-- Right now booking is instant confirm/reject, want to add a temporary hold (like 5-10 min) while someone's checking out
-- Stripe for actual payments
-- Background jobs for stuff like confirmation emails
-- More tests, I've tested auth but not the double-booking scenario directly, which is the whole point of this project
+- More tests — I've tested auth but not the double-booking scenario.
 - API docs
-- Better logging, right now it's just console.log
+- Better logging, right now it's mostly console.log
+- A daily job to mark reservations `completed` once their showtime has passed, for cleaner reporting
+- A cutoff window on cancellations